mynodebtc/mynode_docs/docs/advanced/customize-config.md

 ## Customizing the your LND Configuration

-myNode generates much of the LND config automatically so it can easily communciate with other  services on the device.
+MyNode generates much of the LND config automatically so it can easily communciate with other  services on the device.
 However, you may want to tweak certain settings to control bandwidth, peers, etc...

-To do this, you can edit the config via the Lightning page in the myNode UI.
+To do this, you can edit the config via the Lightning page in the MyNode UI.

 <center>
   <figure>